Jason Reitman Says His Ghostbusters Will Hand Movie Back to Fans

 Jason Reitman Says His ‘Ghostbusters’ Will ‘Hand the Movie Back to the Fans’

-Jason Reitman made some curious comments about his upcoming sequel to the original Ghostbusters franchise (directed by his father Ivan in the 1980s) on a recent episode of Bill Burr’s podcast (via The Playlist).
+ORIGINAL ARTICLE: Jason Reitman made some curious comments about his upcoming sequel to the original Ghostbusters franchise (directed by his father Ivan in the 1980s) on a recent episode of Bill Burr’s podcast (via The Playlist).
 Insisting that Ghostbusters devotees will appreciate his take on the material, Reitman claimed that he and his team are “in every way, trying to go back to the original technique and hand the movie back to the fans.”

 He continued:

-Note: UPDATE: Jason Reitman tweeted that his comments about giving Ghostbusters “back to the fans” “came out wrong” and he has “nothing but admiration” for Paul Feig’s Ghostbusters.
-You can see his comments and Paul Feig’s response below.